hemanta212/blogger-cli/README.md

 A custom CLI tool to process jupyter notebooks, markdown files and HTML files.
 Write your blog in markdown or jupyter notebooks and then transform into a blog post with mathjax, code support, google analytics, navigation, Disqus support.

-See a sample blog made by blogger-cli: [Here](https://pykancha.github.io/test/)
+See a sample blog made by blogger-cli: [click Here](https://pykancha.github.io/test/)

 ## Why?
 It is easy to get your hands on, works flawlessly and won't get bulky and slow over time.